Oliiveralien/MDCP/README.md

 ![All text](https://github.com/Oliiveralien/MDCP/blob/main/figs/model.jpeg)

-The completed code and running instruction will be avaiable as soon as possible.
+Completed codes and running instructions will be avaiable as soon as possible.